Precious Metals

 don't let your 401k disappear

-With all that in mind, let’s take a look at some of the possibilities that exist to help protect your retirement savings.
-For the sake of simplicity, we’ll assume that you have a 401(k) or IRA that’s invested in a mix of funds, whether they’re index funds or others, that mirror the popular 60/40 mix of stocks and bonds.
-That is to say, 60% of your retirement savings are invested in stocks or other equities, while 40% are investing in bonds or other debt instruments.
+For the sake of simplicity, let’s assume that you, like many other people, have a 401(k) or IRA that holds a mix of funds, whether they’re index funds or others, that mirror the popular 60/40 mix of stocks and bonds.
+That is to say, 60% of your holdings are stocks or other equities, while 40% are held in bonds or other debt instruments.

 More Bonds

-When financial conditions start to deteriorate, investors often engage in a flight to safety.
-They look to offload risky assets and invest in assets that are considered safe.
-And one of the assets with the safest reputation is US Treasury bonds.
+When financial conditions start to deteriorate, many people often engage in a flight to safety.
+They look to offload risky assets and choose assets that are considered safe.

-Even though US Treasury debt is no longer AAA-rated, it’s still considered one of the safest investment assets there is.
-When things start to turn south, many investors decide to load up on Treasury bonds, assuming that they’re going to be safe investing in them.
-But there are a few considerations that you need to think about, especially if you’re trying to protect a 401(k).
+When things start to turn south, many people decide to load up on Treasury bonds, assuming that they’re going to be safe holding them.
+But there are a few considerations that you need to think about, especially if you’re trying to safeguard a 401(k).

 First, there’s the fact that US Treasury bonds aren’t 100% risk-free.
 No asset is.
 And even though the US hasn’t defaulted on a bond in decades doesn’t mean that it can’t happen in the future.

-The US national debt is climbing, and is now over $31 trillion.
-Interest expense on that debt is climbing as well, and at some point in the future the US government is going to face some real difficulties in servicing all of its debt.
+At some point in the future the US government could face some real difficulties in servicing all of its debt.
 This may not be for a while, or it could be sooner than we realize.
 No one really knows, but that danger is there.

-This brings up the possibility of cashing out your 401(k) and using the money to invest in bonds, like short-term T-bills or even I-bonds.
+This brings up the possibility of cashing out your 401(k) and using the money to buy bonds, like short-term T-bills or even I-bonds.
 But that would mean that you would have to pay taxes on your distributions.
-Depending on your existing income level and tax brackets, that could mean that you would end up paying 20% or more in taxes.
-Is that really worth it to buy assets that only yield 4-5%?

 Cash